dado3212/image-motion/README.md

 ## Things to do
 * Show errors properly in modal
-* Hover/highlight/help text on where to drop.
-* Proper image handling of different filetypes.
-* Make it so that you can't select white.
+* Make it so that you can't select out of bounds.
 * Make it so that you can see the full path that it will follow?
 * Make it so that you can linger in some places for longer.
 * Fix the overlapped frames
 * Should mostly linear frames use a different tension?
+* Favicon + title + og + sitemap + analytics + all that jazz
+* iOS mobile support?
+  * Show detailed browser support/instructions for offscreenCanvas
+* Customize aspect ratio
+* Preview?

 ## Known bugs
 1. When you move a frame, the layer preview doesn't update